Date: August 16, 2017

 Make It Believable

-Remember that today’s decorative garage door hardware looks like the strap hinges, latches, and pulls that at one time were used to actually opened the older doors.
+Remember that today’s decorative garage door hardware looks like the strap hinges, latches, and pulls that at one time were used to actually open the older doors.
 Position and size are key to making your investment look like it belongs on the door.
 Consider where hinges would be located if the doors really were to actually swing open.
 Most every door has design elements that make sense for the hardware you add.

 Rules of Thumb